priolo/jon/README.md

 # ROADMAP

+- Documentation
 - Involvement of the community
-- Self-test plugin
-- Remote synchronization plugin
+- Development of plugins to be applied to the library

 # DEVELOPMENT NOTE

-If you use a local hard-link in package.json for testing delete from "node_moduls" the folders "react", "react-dom" and "react-script" to avoid the "Invalid hook call" error
+If you use a local hard-link in package.json for testing
+delete from "node_moduls" the folders "react", "react-dom" and "react-script"
+to avoid the "Invalid hook call" error